ACL-minesweeper/mindsweepers/README.md

 - slack for communication
 - work in class as much as possible!
 - after MVP we can all review code
-- a couple check ins as a whole group / day
+- a couple check-ins as a whole group / day
 - you can work at home alone on something you've already committed to working on -use a whiteboard to document the file scaffolding -when naming functions/ parameters please use data types in the names!